Standard Amortization Formula

 • Budget Planning: Determine if a loan fits your monthly budget before applying to lenders.

-• Interest Awareness: Understand exactly how much you will pay in interest and consider longer-term financial impact.
+• Interest Awareness: Understand exactly how much you will pay in interest and consider the long-term financial impact.

 • Rate Sensitivity: See how small changes in interest rate affect your monthly payment and total cost.